kentbrew/blockr/README.md

 If the Block button says "blocked," you're done.

+#### Jeez, this thing is ugly.
+Any plans for an actual user interface?

+Not presently, sorry; please feel free to fork and fix.
+It's a hack, folks, and I imagine Twitter will break it as soon as it starts to look useful.

 #### How can I check if it worked on all of them?

 Ha, ha, haaah, he said, wiping away tears of mirthless laughter.
 You can't.
 If you have a public account on Twitter, a theoretically infinite number of miscreants can jump right into your timeline with hobnailed boots and you can never, ever make them go away without taking your account private.